Our Grandparents Have the Best Advice for Controlling Cloud Costs. Here’s Why.

 - Rightsizing if too large

 Understanding how to correctly rightsize resources and when to shut down instances will help control cloud costs.
 Getting this kind of cloud waste visibility requires an active view into operational data that is not easy with cloud native tools.
 Third-party tools can help.
-Envisor Cloud Control provides real-time visibility into multiple cloud accounts and instances along with the controls to adjust EC2 instances on the fly or by automating scheduling to meet known usage patterns.
+Envisor provides real-time visibility into multiple cloud accounts and instances along with the controls to adjust EC2 instances on the fly or by automating scheduling to meet known usage patterns.

 Active management of EC2 instances along with the three steps discussed here will result in significant savings.
 And just as with turning off the lights in a room you aren’t using, shutting off unwanted server usage is good for the planet in addition to the pocketbook.